alirezarezaeikalat/mit-6.0001/readMe.txt

 23. recursion is taking a problem and reducing it to a smaller version of the same problem

-      Algorithmcally: a way to design a solution to a problems by divide and conquer reduce a problem to a simpler versions of the same problem.
+      Algorithmically: a way to design a solution to a problems by divide and conquer reduce a problem to a simpler versions of the same problem.

       semantically: a programming technique where a function calls itself